 - enable the development of appropriate recommendations that support and enable the provision of suitable woman-centred care as close as possible to where women live, whilst enabling good outcomes for mothers and babies in rural and remote communities.

-- Taskforce report on current maternity services, which will include an analysis of the factors that affect access to and safety of services, and outcomes for mothers and babies.
+- A report on current maternity services, which will include an analysis of the factors that affect access to and safety of services, and outcomes for mothers and babies.

-The Rural Maternity Taskforce invites individuals and organisations to send in their submissions regarding the following:
+The Rural Maternity Taskforce invited individuals and organisations to send in submissions from 3 December 2018 to 18 February 2019 regarding the following:

 - issues concerning the safety or quality of current rural and remote maternity services in Queensland